butterfill/research/next book descartes not a sceptic mechanistically neutral moral psychology/descartes-mechanically-neutral-sketch.note.md

+---
+title: Descartes Mechanistically Neutral Sketch
+created: 2021-10-15
+tags:
+  -
+projects:
+  - uLFjRMc74FkJB3jOxiQVS
+numbering: true
+---

+*I found these notes about a year after I wrote them.
+Not sure exactly what they were supposed to be about.*

-Nisbett and Wilson 1977 - Telling more than we can know
+Nisbett and Wilson 1977 - Telling more than we can know \citep{nisbett:1977_telling}

-0. Descartes’ target
+## 0. Descartes’ target

 Not scepticism (trivially solved) but rather to introduce a different approach.